mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 |0010|UDIMM|
 |0011|SODIMM|

-The upper four bits are used to indicate hybrid module types, which we won't cover here.
+The upper four bits of byte 3 are used to indicate hybrid module types, which we won't cover here.

 **Byte 0 bits 4 to 6 (0x30 = 0b0```011```'000) encode the EEPROM size**.
 This should be 011 for DDR5 SDP5112, 1024 bytes total.

-**Byte 1 (0x10 = 0b0001'0000) encode the SPD revision**.
+**Byte 1 (0x10 = 0b0001'0000) encodes the SPD revision**.
 The high four bits are the major revision, the low four bits are the minor revision.
 0x10 is revision 1.0.

 {{% alert context="info" %}}
 After the key bytes there is information about the SDRAM chips on the module: capacity, organization, speed, timings, etc. See the [JEDEC JESD400-5C](https://www.jedec.org/document_search?search_api_views_fulltext=JESD400-5C) standard for all the juicy details.
 {{% /alert %}}

-### Read Manufacturer Info
+### Manufacturer Info

 | Byte Number | Address   | Description                        |
 |-------------|-----------|---------------------------------------------|